universvm/how_to_create_a_protein/README.md

 **Q: Right...
 Then, what did you do to get into this field?**

 A: I studied Biochemistry (BSc Hons) at the University of Edinburgh.
-I then signed up to the Biomedical AI program to do my MScR and (now) PhD.
+I then continued on with [Biomedical AI CDT](https://web.inf.ed.ac.uk/cdt/biomedical-ai) to do my MScR and (now) PhD.

 You can have a look at my [CV here](https://github.com/universvm/cv).